Habitat Network Map

-Working together we have carried out a landscape-scale habitat mapping project, across the whole of the area covered by the Local Nature Partnership.
+Working together we have carried out a habitat mapping project, across the whole of the area covered by the Local Nature Partnership.

-We decided to focus on 8 key upland habitats.
-In the Northern Upland Chain they are:
+We decided to focus on 8 key upland habitats, in the Northern Upland Chain.
+They are:

 We used our own local datasets where we had them, or our local knowledge, or local partners’ data – or otherwise filled in the knowledge gaps with national datasets.
 We are extremely grateful to everybody who was able to share data and knowledge with us.
 The total coverage of all the mapped habitats is about 300,000 hectares – but some habitats may overlap (or be considered partly two different habitats at the same time; heathland and bog sometimes are like that).

 The next stage was to use this data to map ‘habitat networks’.
 A habitat network is a set of separate areas of habitat that are close enough together to connect in some way.
 These connections would allow a particular species to be able to move between each individual patch of habitat.
 Mapping a habitat network allows us to identify opportunities to strengthen existing areas of habitat, or to join-up separate networks – making them more resilient.

 For each of the 8 different habitats, we defined:

 - the smallest size at which that habitat would still function properly – which we called “core habitat”.

 - smaller habitat patches that were still big enough to act as “stepping stones”.
 Stepping stones are useful for species movement through a landscape – like service stations perhaps!